Improving Influencer Inclusivity

 BLACK+ CREATOR REPRESENTATION IN INFLUENCER MARKETING

-In our latest findings, industry representation continued to increase from 12.7% in the second half of 2023 to 13.2% in the first half of 2024.
-While this still falls below Black+ representation in the U.S. population as a whole [13.6%], it’s the closest representation has been to parity with the U.S. population since our study found influencer industry representation exceeded U.S. population in the second half of 2022 [14.3%].
-Our 4.5-year study is beginning to see a positive trend line with three out of the last four half-year periods being above 12% representation.
-This emphasizes the need for continued reporting of this data in order to track progress over time — especially in the ever changing influencer industry.
+In our latest findings, industry representation made a slight decline from 12.8% in the second half of 2024 to 11.2% in the first half of 2025.
+This marks the second steepest decline since our study found influencer industry representation exceeded U.S. population in the second half of 2022 [14.3%].
+While our 5 and half-year study indicates that representation has been above 11% in five out of the last six half-year periods [3 years], it’s also the lowest since the second half of 2023.
+This emphasizes the need for continued reporting of this data in order to track progress over time -- especially in the ever changing influencer industry.

 ///